-What to Do if You’re in a Car Accident: Stay Calm
+What To Do If You Are In A Car Accident: Stay Calm

 Invariably, the best thing you can do after an accident is playing it cool.
 There are a number of obvious practical reasons to stay calm after a car accident (and that number is included in the steps that come after this one).
 You may make unwarranted admissions before you know what’s going on, apologize for a fault that isn’t yours, or misinterpret information in ways that hurt you when filing a claim if your actions are driven by unhinged emotions.
 Your own odds of adequate compensation hang on your ability to evaluate the crisis accurately and relay that information to the police, your insurance adjuster, etc. You won’t be able to do that if you are too flustered to comprehend your position.